 The FCBC Office Staff looks forward to working with you in 2017!

 Liz Sutherland (Office Manager): Has been working for FCBC since 1992.
 Liz’s first role with FCBC was working from home developing sponsors for the Club.
-For the past five years, she has served as the “face” of the FCBC office — staffing the front desk and working closely with coaches and participants.
+For the past six years, she has served as the “face” of the FCBC office — staffing the front desk and working closely with coaches and participants.
 Liz’s boys all played on FCBC teams when they were young.
 She is an animal lover, rescuer, and activist who enjoys reading and gardening.

-Tammi Glick (top middle): Has been working for FCBC since 2010.
+Tammi Glick (Admin Assistant): Has been working for FCBC since 2010.
 Tammi has 3 boys who played baseball starting in 1990; her husband coached teams throughout their years of play.
 She has 2 granddaughters who have played for the Club as well.
 Unique endeavor: Tammi grows non-certified organic garlic for the summer markets.

-Thad Anderson (top right): Has been involved with FCBC since 1998 as a Coach, Board Member, Committee Member, Consultant, Project Manager, and Scheduler.
+Thad Anderson (Director): Has been involved with FCBC since 1998 as a Coach, Board Member, Committee Member, Consultant, Project Manager, and Scheduler.
 He is currently serving as Executive Director of FCBC.
 A 14-year employee of Triple Crown Sports (baseball director, management team, television producer and play-by-play), Thad moved into a freelance structure in 2014 and currently does TV play-by-play for the Pac-12 Conference and Triple Crown Sports.
 Thad has coached FCBC teams since 1998.

 FCBC strives to provide a top quality recreational program for the youth of Fort Collins and surrounding communities.